OF ELECTRICAL WORKERS

 Many of our members may be looking toward retirement.
 To expedite your pension application process, you must notify our Local 570 office.

-Please know that in order to receive your International, NEBF and Local pension in a timely manner, your pension paperwork should be requested from the Local 570 Office three months prior to your expected retirement date.
+Please know that in order to receive your International, NEBF and Local pension in a timely manner, your pension paperwork should be requested from the Local 570 Office five months prior to your expected retirement date.
 Upon contacting the hall, the necessary pension forms will be mailed to you.

 Please contact Berni Capara at (520) 622-6745 for more information.

 The IBEW Pension and Reciprocity Department reports and provides assistance to the International Officers on areas of department responsibility: pension and death claim payments, construction industry reciprocity, and membership records.

 The IBEW has a long history of designing and providing benefits to help its members.
 In 1922, the IBEW created the Electrical Workers Benefit Association (EWBA) to ensure sufficient resources to provide a dignified interment when an IBEW member passed away.
 The delegates to the 1927 IBEW Convention authorized the creation of a pension fund, and in 1928, the Officers of the IBEW introduced the IBEW Pension Benefit Fund (PBF) to provide much-needed and previously unattainable pension benefits for all participating members.